 With the weather turning a little bit chillier, your thoughts might be turning to keeping the house warm.
 My mum always told me to put another jumper on if it was cold in our house when I was younger, but if you are looking for a solution that is less Michelin man and more macho man, why not consider sawing your own firewood?
+Firewood cut now does need at least a year to season and dry out but if you do have a ready supply of timber, this is a great way to keep your home heated.
 If you haven’t done this before, we have put together some of our favourite sawing firewood tips.

 Protective clothing from head to toe

 First things first – When sawing firewood you need to ensure you start with the right equipment.
 Personal Protective Equipment should be top of that list.
 Whenever you are working with a chainsaw you should wear face protection and safety glasses to protect your face and eyes from flying wood chips.
 If you are using a petrol chainsaw, you will also need ear protection, such as ear plugs or ear defenders.
 For those with more sensitive ears, you can always consider a cordless chainsaw – they are so quiet that they do not require ear protection.
 Our MSA 120 C-B, MSA 140 C-B and MSA 200 C-B have all been awarded a QuietMark, which means they are some of the quietest saws on the market.

 You should also protect your hands, legs and feet properly by wearing appropriate cut protective work gloves, chainsaw trousers and boots.

 If you don’t use your fireplace often, most wood will be suitable.
 Soft woods, such as spruce, will heat up faster, due to their higher resin content.
 This also means that they burn more quickly so you will need to add logs to the fire more often.

 Hard woods, such as beech or oak, take longer to heat up but burn for much longer.
 This makes them well suited if you use your stove or fireplace for longer periods of time.